ValtteriL/ValtteriL.github.io/content/about.md

 ### Me

 Hi!
 My name is Valtteri.
-I'm a hacker and a father of 2.
+I'm a hacker.

 I love to apply knowledge across domains and spend much of my limited freetime trying novel things on a computer.
 Some of those experiments end up here as writeups.

+Beyond my love for computers and security, I enjoy books, board games, trekking, and fishing.

-I'm currently employed as a Senior Security Engineer at [Konecranes](https://www.konecranes.com/).
-Formerly I have done [freelancing](https://molemmat.fi) and developed an [OPC UA security scanner](https://opalopc.com).
+I work as a Senior Security Engineer at [Konecranes](https://www.konecranes.com/).
+Previously, I worked as a [freelancer](https://molemmat.fi) and developed an [OPC UA security scanner](https://opalopc.com).

-### This blog

-In this blog I publish my research and curiosities around (computer) security.

-### Contact

-If you have any questions or just want to say hi, you can reach me at [valtteri@shufflingbytes.com](mailto:valtteri@shufflingbytes.com)
+Feel free to reach out with any questions or just to say hi at [valtteri@shufflingbytes.com](mailto:valtteri@shufflingbytes.com)